breuleux/earl-grey/README.md

 Install
 -------

-This won't work at the moment because I'm in the middle of a massive
+This won't work well at the moment because I'm in the middle of a massive rehaul:
-rehaul:

     npm install -g earlgrey